Mount Bachelor: Eruptive history

-The Mount Bachelor Chain has shown activity during the Pleistocene and the Holocene, mostly consisting of effusive eruptions with a small number of explosive eruptions yielding agglutinate spatter cones, volcanic bombs, and scoria.
+The Mount Bachelor Chain has shown activity during the Pleistocene and the Holocene, mostly consisting of effusive eruptions with a small number of explosive eruptions yielding agglutinate in the form of spatter cones, volcanic bombs, and scoria.
 Within the Bachelor chain, mafic (rich in magnesium and iron) eruptive activity consisting mostly of lava flows and tephra fall took place over four discrete periods, beginning approximately 18,000 to 15,000 years ago as a Pleistocene glacier in the area began to retreat.
 During this first eruptive episode, the majority of activity occurred in the center of the chain, forming the Sheridan Mountain shield volcano.
 The first vents to erupt, subglacial volcanoes beneath an ice sheet west of Sparks Lake in the northwestern segment of the chain, interacted with water to produce violent explosive eruptions that ejected pyroclastic rock, which was deposited into the lakebed.
 Hyaloclastite deposits and thick lava flows with ice also formed in this area, along with the Talapus and Katsuk Buttes from scoria produced by later, milder Strombolian eruptions (which eject incandescent cinder, lapilli, and volcanic bombs).